 Vitamin D works by boosting the strength of the immune system while lowering inflammatory reactions.
 This makes vitamin D a powerful immune modulator.
 It helps boost immune power, but prevents the immune system from overreacting, as in the case of autoimmune disease.

 How does it work?
 Vitamin D strengthens particular cells within the immune system, such as the T cells.
 It also helps to decrease levels of inflammatory cytokines, a part of the immune system that can overreact with dangerous outcomes.
-(With Covid-19, some individuals are known to have an immune reaction called the ‘cytokine storm’ that causes life-threatening pneumonia in those patients).

 There are three ways to get vitamin D levels up in your system.
 One—you can take a vitamin D3 supplement.
 D3 or cholecalciferol is most easily utilized in the body, over vitamin D2.
 Secondly, you can get some vitamin D from foods and third, you can get vitamin D from the sun—IF you are in an area where the sun is strong enough.
 Depending on the latitude where you live and the time of year, you may or may not be able to get vitamin D from the sun.
 In my opinion, however getting vitamin D from sunshine is the best way if you can.